JoshCheek/ruby_slippers_for_the_cobblers_children/Readme.md

 A JSON ast comes back.
 It instantiates an interpreter and hands the ast to the interpreter.
 It creates a canvas or something, and iterates over the interpreter's instructions, drawing a visual representation of the object model at each relevant point.

-Eventually, would be nice to get it interactive, so a user can step through the program, possibly also in reverse, click an object to see its ivars, click the ivar to follow the pointer to the target.
-Peruse the stack, etc.

 Would be nice to add games to it in order to make it more compelling for learners to interact with it and develop an intuition for how Ruby works, what it does, how thier